saifrahmed/S3_File_Uploader/README.md

 # S3 File Uploader
-Basic S3 uploader you would use from your windows CLI.
+Basic S3 uploader to use from Windows CLI.
 Displays upload % progress in CLI screen.

 ##Version